Duske/azure-dev-docs.de-de/articles/python/tutorial-vs-code-serverless-python-03.md

             name = req_body.get('name')

     if name:
-        return func.HttpResponse(f"Hello {name}!")
+        return func.HttpResponse(f"Hello, {name}.
+This HTTP triggered function executed successfully.")
     else:
         return func.HttpResponse(
-             "Please pass a name on the query string or in the request body", status_code=400
+             "This HTTP triggered function executed successfully.
+Pass a name in the query string or in the request body for a personalized response.", status_code=200
         )
 ```